RosettaCommons/demos/tutorials/Tutorial_4_Relax/Tutorial_4_Relax.md

 	$>../../../main/source/bin/relax.default.linuxclangrelease -s 1ubq.pdb @general_relax_flags -out:suffix _lever_arm -in:file:movemap lever_arm_movemap

 and observe that everything c-terminal to the region allowed to move has also moved.
-This is endemic to [movemaps] using [relative coordinates], and is called the [lever-arm effect]; while some protocols in Rosetta are written with this in mind, Relax allows lever-arm effects if not specifically prohibited from doing so within its MoveMap.
+This is endemic to [movemaps] using [internal coordinates], and is called the [lever-arm effect]; while some protocols in Rosetta are written with this in mind, Relax allows lever-arm effects if not specifically prohibited from doing so within its MoveMap.

 It can also be useful to disfavor dramatic movements in Relax without completely disallowing them.
 This may be done by adding constraints via

 	-relax:constrain_relax_to_start_coords
 	-relax:constrain_relax_to_native_coords -in:file:native

 The former option disfavors output that is structurally dissimilar to the input; the latter similarly disfavors divergence from a provided input file.
+As the name implies, this is particularly useful for ensuring fidelity to some kind of native structure.
 These are implemented as harmonic constraints, so a linear divergence is reflected in a quadratic increase in score.
 If small changes are not to be disfavored, these constraints can be modified with

 	-relax:coord_cst_width    <width>

-which replaces the normal harmonic constraints with flat constraints out to a distance of *width*, such that any changes that leave the output within *width* of the input see no change in score at all.
+which replaces the normal harmonic constraints with flat harmonic constraints out to a distance of *width*, such that any changes that leave the output within *width* of the input see no change in score at all.
 To demonstrate this, run

 	$>../../../main/source/bin/relax.default.linuxclangrelease -s 1ubq.pdb -out:suffix _constrained_relax -relax:constrain_relax_to_start_coords @general_relax_flags